baudren/montepython_public/sphinx-documentation/getting_started.rst

 The first command is rather explicit.
 You will list there all the experiments you want to take into account.
 Their name should coincide with the name of one of the several sub-directories in the :code:`likelihood/` directory.
-Likelihoods will be explained in section \ref{likelihoods}
+Likelihoods will be explained in the :doc:`likelihood_class`

-In :code:`data.parameters`, you can list all the cosmo and nuisance parameter that you want to vary in the Markov chains.
+In :attr:`data.parameters`, you can list all the cosmo and nuisance parameter that you want to vary in the Markov chains.
 For each of them you must give an array with six elements, in this order: